 Prostate Cancer

-If you have prostate cancer, it is important that you receive the highest quality care.
+If you have prostate cancer, it's important you receive the highest quality care.
+Trust UC San Diego Health to accurately diagnose and effectively treat your prostate cancer.

 Nationally Ranked Cancer Care

-Trust us to accurately diagnose and effectively treat your prostate cancer.
-We are repeatedly ranked among the nation's best in both cancer care and urology by U.S. News & World Report.
-We are also the region's only federally recognized Comprehensive Cancer Center.
+UC San Diego Health is repeatedly ranked among the top 50 in the nation for cancer care and urology by U.S. News & World Report.
+We are also the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center in San Diego County.
 Studies show that patient outcomes are better at these special places.

 Prostate Cancer Diagnosis and Staging